- Each student will be able to apply concepts related to the functional areas of business and integrate business processes across functional areas.

-- Learning outcomes related to the four major areas:
+- Learning outcomes related to the five major areas:

 - Accounting: Accounting majors will be academically eligible to sit for the CPA exam upon graduation and will possess the content expertise to pass the four exam sections within a reasonable length of time following graduation.

 - Entrepreneurial Management: Entrepreneurial Management Majors will be able to satisfactorily complete and present a business plan comprised of problem identification and solving, customer discovery, solution development and testing and development of a business model/lean canvas.

 - Finance: Finance majors will be able to satisfactorily complete analytical and research projects in the areas of investment portfolio analysis, financial institutions and markets, and financial statement analysis.

 - Marketing: Marketing Majors will be able to satisfactorily complete a full marketing plan comprised of Situation analysis, SWOT and Issue analysis, Goal and Objectives, Marketing Strategy, and Recommended Implementation strategies.